Intro into term deposits and FAQs

 For the best term deposit interest rates in Australia, search the Mozo term deposits database.
 This includes Australia’s major banks, credit unions and financial institutions.

-1. When is the interest paid?
+When is the interest paid on a term deposit?

 Unfortunately you’re dreaming if you think the bank might pay interest weekly!
 Sadly, the banks were clever enough to change the headline interest rate according to the payment period, so you can't sneak in a better deal by choosing a shorter timeframe.